• Skip to primary navigation

 Notes

-Chaat Masala - Chaat masala is essential to any good chaat but has a funky smell that takes getting used to.
+Chaat Masala—Chaat masala is essential to any good chaat, but it has a funky smell that takes getting used to.
 This is due to the black salt it contains.
-Once you get past the smell however, it's an addictive spice!
-If you find the smell bothersome, you can start off with a smaller amount till your palate adjusts.
-Similarly, if you're a chaat masala fan and like your chaat spicy and well seasoned you may want to add a little extra to your mixture.
+However, once you get past the smell, it's an addictive spice!
+If you find the smell bothersome, you can start with a smaller amount until your palate adjusts.
+Similarly, if you're a chaat masala fan and like your chaat spicy and well seasoned, you may want to add a little extra to your mixture.

-Tamarind Chutney - Because I love tamarind chutney, I add it to the Chaat and then again on top.
-Just like the chaat masala, this can be adjusted to suit personal tastes.
+Tamarind Chutney—I love tamarind chutney, so I add it to the Chaat and then again on top.
+Like the chaat masala, this can be adjusted to suit personal tastes.

 Nutrition